nitinmani/Gitlet/README.md

 # Gitlet
-Implementation of a version of git version control
+Implementation of a simplified version of git